How To Watch TV Shows On KodiBy Jeremy Evans / July 30, 2017 / Tags: Kodi

 3.7.
 Now go to Home > Add-ons > Program Add-ons.
 Add-on Installer should be listed under installed add-ons.
 Select it, and it will take you to the add-on library.
 From there you can browse and choose any add-ons you want to install.

-Step 4) Install Kodi add-ons to watch TV shows for free — live & on-demand
+Step 4) Install Kodi add-ons to watch TV shows — live & on-demand

 There are lots of Kodi add-ons.
 Some are much better than others.
 Below are a few of the best add-ons to use to stream TV shows on Kodi, including whether they’re best to watch shows live or on-demand.